 Camping is a great way to build new skills, make new friends, and develop a deep appreciation for nature.
-Whether girls go for a day, a week or longer, Girl Scout camping gives girls an opportunity to grow, explore, and have fun.
+Whether girls go for a day, a week or longer, Girl Scout camping gives girls the opportunity to grow, explore, and have fun.
 Every girl should have a chance to camp!

 Camp Tanasi is located near Andersonville on Norris Lake.
-Camp Tanasi is 461 acres of beautiful wooded property with cabins and tents, a waterfront program area, pool, archery, climbing tower and a challenge course.
+Camp Tanasi is 461 acres of beautiful wooded property with cabins and tents, a waterfront program area, pool, archery, hiking trails, climbing tower and a challenge course.

 Camp Wildwood in Johnson City is located on 12 acres of woodland held in trust by The Harris Foundation.
 Camping in the platform tents and single cabin is offered seasonally.